harplife/zettelkasten/language/International_Phonetic_Alphabet.md

 ![[Pasted image 20260131120548.png]]

+#todo There's an [svg version of Places of Articulation](https://en.wikipedia.org/wiki/File:Places_of_articulation.svg), but it may need editing to include a legend for the labels.

 ---
 **The Manner of Articulation** describes *how* speech organs (e.g. tongue, lips, teeth) constrict or modify airflow in the vocal tract to produce consonant sounds.